Creating roadmaps consists of the following topics:

 The search does not support wildcards.

 If you do not have editing permissions to a user story or portfolio item, it will not be added.
 A brief message displays, listing the work items that could not be added.

 If you choose a large number of children, it may take a few moments to load.
 You can monitor the progress of a large bulk selection from the number of user stories indicated in the ribbon.

 Manually rank portfolio items

-If you have manual ranking set up in your workspace and you drag-and-drop a portfolio item on the Kanban board in either the same column or across columns, Rally shows you where that card will automatically fall according to its manually entered rank.
+If you have manual ranking set up in your workspace and you drag-and-drop a portfolio item on the Kanban board in either the same column or across columns, CA Agile Central shows you where that card will automatically fall according to its manually entered rank.

 For example, if you have a portfolio item that is ranked second in the column according to its manual rank and you try to drag it up or down in the column, a green bar displays between the first and second cards—the only place it can land regardless of where you drop it in the column.

 User access and permissions

 There are no special permissions for CA Agile Central Portfolio Manager.
 Instead, user permissions for projects enable CA Agile Central users to create and change portfolio items, or to see portfolio items associated with user stories.